FlexibleEngineCloud/terraform-provider-flexibleengine/website/docs/r/dcs_instance_v1.html.markdown

 Changing this creates a new instance.

-* `instance_type` - (Optional) DCS instance specification code.
+* `instance_type` - (Deprecated, Optional) DCS instance specification code.
 For example now there are following values available:

 	- dcs.single_node
 	- dcs.master_standby